dengking/programming-language/docs/C-family/C++/Language-reference/Exception/boost-Lessons-Learned-from-Specifying-Exception-Safety-for-the-C++Standard-Library/index.md

 The *strong* guarantee provides full “commit-or-rollback” semantics.
 In the case of C++ standard containers, this means, for example, that if an exception is thrown all iterators remain valid.
 We also know that the container has exactly the same elements as before the exception was thrown.
 A transaction that has no effects if it fails has obvious benefits: the program state is simple and predictable in case of an exception.
 In the C++ standard library, nearly all of the operations on the node-based containers list, set, multiset, map, and multimap provide the *strong* guarantee.[4](https://www.boost.org/community/exception_safety.html#footnote4)).

+> 4 It is worth noting that mutating algorithms usually cannot provide the *strong* guarantee: to roll back a modified element of a range, it must be set back to its previous value using `operator=`, which itself might throw.
+In the C++ standard library, there are a few exceptions to this rule, whose rollback behavior consists only of destruction: `uninitialized_copy`, `uninitialized_fill`, and `uninitialized_fill_n`.

 ### No-throw guarantee

 The *no-throw* guarantee is the strongest of all, and it says that an operation is guaranteed not to throw an exception: it always completes successfully.
 This guarantee is necessary for most destructors, and indeed the destructors of C++ standard library components are all guaranteed not to throw exceptions.
 The *no-throw* guarantee turns out to be important for other reasons, as we shall see.[5](https://www.boost.org/community/exception_safety.html#footnote5)